magobaol/one-on-one/README.md

 ### Security Note

 `config.yaml` is gitignored and contains your personal settings.
 Never commit this file to version control.

+### OmniFocus Perspective Setup

+After running the script, you'll need to manually configure the created perspective in OmniFocus:

+1. **Filters**: Set to show tasks tagged with the colleague's name (both Available and Waiting items)
+2. **Structure**: Configure as Organized view with Entire Projects
+3. **Icon**: Add the colleague's profile photo as the perspective icon (optional)

+This is due to OmniFocus AppleScript API limitations for complex filtering.

 ## Requirements